Television Repair Schools and Training Programs

-TV repair falls under the umbrella of electronics technology.
-Campus-based certificate and associate's degree programs are available in this field.
 At the certificate level, you'll take courses in electronics mathematics, basic electricity and electronics, digital circuits, computer-aided design and television circuits.
 Electronics labs are also included in your education.

 Additionally, you might also get the chance to participate in a cooperative education experience.
 Often called 'co-ops' for short, these experiences combine what you learn in the classroom with paid, on-the-job training.
 In addition to learning how to service televisions, you might also learn how to service related gadgets, such as DVD and Blu-Ray players, satellite receivers and more.

 At the associate's degree level, you'll take courses in electronic circuitry, basic programming, electronics servicing and mathematics.
 Labs are included at this level too.
 Much of the program courses cover the same material in an associate's degree program as they do in a certificate program, but associate's degree programs include a full general education curriculum.

 What Should I Look for in a School?

 Technology is constantly evolving, so you'll need to make sure the school has up-to-date equipment in their laboratories.
 Additionally, you'll need to make sure the program will properly prepare you to become a television repair technician.
 Electronics technology programs focus on a number of different consumer electronics, so you'll need to make sure that the curriculum incorporates training directly on TV repair or that can be applied to TV repair.

 What About Certification?